databio/pypiper/doc/source/develop-arguments.rst

 .. code-block:: python

     import pypiper, os, argparse
     parser = ArgumentParser(description='Write a short description here')

     # add any custom args here
     # e.g. parser.add_argument('--foo', help='foo help')

     # once you've established all your custom arguments, we can add the default
     # pypiper arguments to your parser like this:

     parser = pypiper.add_pypiper_args(parser)

     # Then, pass this parser along to the PipelineManger

     pipeline = pypiper.PipelineManager(name="my_pipeline", outfolder="out", \
                         args=parser)

-Once you've added pypiper arguments, your pipeline will then enable a few **pypiper keyword arguments**: ``recover``, ``fresh``, and ``dirty``.
+Once you've added pypiper arguments, your pipeline will then enable a few built-in arguments: ``--recover``, ``--follow``, and ``--dirty``, for example.
 As a side bonus, all arguments (including any of your custom arguments) will be recorded in the log outputs.

 That's the basics.
 But you can customize things for more efficiency using a simple set of pre-built args and groups of args in pypiper:

 Customizing ``add_pypiper_args()``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are two ways to modulate the arguments added by ``add_pypiper_args()`` function: the ``groups`` argument, which lets you add argument groups; or the ``args`` argument, which lets you add arguments indvidually.
 By default, ``add_pypiper_args()`` add all arguments listed in the ``pypiper`` group.
 You may instead pass a list of one or more of these groups of arguments (to ``groups``) or individual arguments (to ``args``) to customize exactly the set of built-in options your pipeline implements.